About The University of Alabama at Birmingham Comprehensive Cancer Center

 With a global reputation as a leader in research, treatment and education, this institution is the only National Cancer Institute (NCI)-designated Comprehensive Cancer Center within Alabama, Arkansas, Georgia, Louisiana and Mississippi.
 And beyond cancer, UAB is internationally hailed for its wide array of medical programs, including those for cardiovascular health, intensive care and transplants.
 This is also the home of the state’s only adult Level 1 trauma center.

-Disclaimer: University of Alabama at Birmingham Comprehensive Cancer Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. University of Alabama at Birmingham Comprehensive Cancer Center has no professional affiliation with Asbestos.com.